Netcracker/qubership-open-telemetry-collector/docs/user-guide.md

   time period.
 Default value is 5.
 * `successive-send-error-freeze-time` (`optional`) - The time period for which open-telemetry-collector stops sending messages to the graylog after `max-successive-send-error-count` successive send errors to the graylog.
-  The time period is set in golang duration format.
+  The time period is set in Go duration format.
 Default value is "1m" - 1 minute.